This is about how a little dog, Jacques Cousteau, and the Creature from the Black Lagoon flyfished from a floaty chair in Anchorage, Alaska.

 Martin, from California, and Stephen, from New Mexico, join us.
 (They haven’t ever fly-fished either).

-We assemble by the lake and they hand us neoprene waders…
+We assemble by the lake and the guides hand us neoprene waders…

 …That’s when I recall Chancellor Bismarck’s well-known observation: